Single project recovery

 Get into the restore view using the following method:

-1. Go to the Projects & repositories tab and search for the project you want to restore, then click the Restore button in the action menu of that project.
+2. In the Projects & repositories tab, search for the project you want to restore, then click the restore icon in the action menu of that project.

 2